dhamaker/ux-test-patterns/input-advanced-html.md

 _Actual:_
 > Alert: Please fill out this field.

 > Alert: Please match the requested format: Enter area code and phone number using parenthese and hyphen.
-We will only use this phone number to protect access to your account.</q>
+We will only use this phone number to protect access to your account.

 ## Advantages